Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Abstract

-{ Modified Patankar--Runge--Kutta (MPRK) methods are linearly implicit time integration schemes developed to preserve positivity and a linear invariant such as the total mass in chemical reactions.
-MPRK methods are naturally equipped with embedded schemes yielding a local error estimate similar to Runge--Kutta pairs.
+We present a new method for developing time step controllers based on a technique from the field of machine learning.
+This method is applicable to stable time integrators that have an embedded scheme, i.e., that have local error estimation similar to Runge-Kutta pairs.
 To design good time step size controllers using these error estimates, we propose to use Bayesian optimization.
 In particular, we design a novel objective function that captures important properties such as tolerance convergence and computational stability.
-We apply our new approach to several MPRK schemes and controllers based on digital signal processing, extending classical PI and PID controllers.
-We demonstrate that the optimization process yields controllers that are at least as good as the best controllers chosen from a wide range of suggestions available for classical explicit and implicit time integration methods. }
+We apply our new approach to several modified Patankar--Runge--Kutta (MPRK) schemes and a Rosenbrock-type scheme, equipping them with controllers based on digital signal processing which extend classical PI and PID controllers.
+We demonstrate that the optimization process yields controllers that are at least as good as the best controllers chosen from a wide range of suggestions available for classical explicit and implicit time integration methods by providing work-precision diagrams on a variety of ordinary and partial differential equations. }